Ryan Reynolds, Rob McElhenney & Wrexham: Hollywood stars' ownership takeover explained

-As if things couldn't get more interesting in 2020, news has emerged that Hollywood stars Ryan Reynolds and Rob McElhenney are potential new owners for National League side Wrexham AFC.
+As if 2020 wasn't eventful enough, Hollywood stars Ryan Reynolds and Rob McElhenney became the new owners of National League side Wrexham AFC.

-The news came as a surprise as Deadpool star Reynolds and It's Always Sunny In Philadelphia actor McElhenney have not been known to be football fans in the past - so why are they interested in buying the club?
+The news came as a surprise since Deadpool star Reynolds and It's Always Sunny In Philadelphia star McElhenney were not known to be football fans in the past.

 Reynolds then retweeted a joke Shannon made to her friend about the actor ever turning up in the Welsh town, admitting he had waited eight years to reply to her.

-"Yep, you never know," Reynolds said, before adding, "I’ve waited 8 years to respond to this tweet."
+"Yep, you never know," Reynolds said, before adding, "I’ve waited eight years to respond to this tweet."

 With the two Hollywood stars reportedly injecting a figure of roughly £2 million into the club, that amount would likely be seen as an extremely positive investment given the club, like many other lower-league outfits, are experiencing financial difficulties due to the obvious hardships caused by the ongoing Covid-19 pandemic.